omarrui/holbertonschool-simple_shell/README.md

 ## Man Page
-in order to open the man page we need to run  man ./man_1_simple_shell
+in order to open the man page we need to run  man:

+./man_1_simple_shell

 ![manpage](images/manpage.png)

 ## Bugs